-- two-spirited, gay, lesbian, bisexual, and transgendered people; - people with disabilities; - people with mental health issues; - individuals living with HIV/AIDS or Hepatitis C; - persons with cognitive impairments or acquired brain injuries; - youth and adults who are FASD affected; - marginalized individuals, such as those who are homeless; and - persons in conflict with the law.
+- two-spirited, gay, lesbian, bisexual, and transgendered people; - people with disabilities; - people with mental health issues; - individuals living with HIV/AIDS or Hepatitis C; - people with cognitive impairments or acquired brain injuries; - youth and adults who are Fetal Alcohol Spectrum Disorder (FASD) affected; - marginalized individuals, such as those who are unhoused; and - people in conflict with the law.

-It is recognized that for these populations they may not be able to feel fully connected or engaged in community life.
+It is recognized that these populations may not be able to feel fully connected or engaged in community life.
 Due to this disconnect, they may not be the focus of prevention efforts, or have access to treatment services.
-In addition, they may experience distinct barriers that impact on their ability to access services; services may not be responsive to their unique needs; and their community may not be fully accepting or welcoming in supporting their recovery.
+In addition, they may experience distinct barriers that affect their ability to access services; services may not be responsive to their unique needs; and their community may not be fully accepting or welcoming in supporting their recovery.
 In some cases, people belonging to these populations need to migrate to urban centres to obtain proper services or for the support and safety that may be lacking within their home community.
 A systems-wide goal to address the needs of all populations is required to remove barriers, combat stigma, and ensure proper services and full community participation.